Election officials urge voters to drop off mail-in ballots

 “All the judges are thoroughly trained to keep everyone safe,” Ihrke said.
 “We just ask that voters be patient as we work hard to both keep them safe and get their votes counted.”

-Some residents are concerned about voter fraud, which is an unsubstantiated claim President Donald Trump has pushed in recent months.
+Some residents are concerned about voter fraud, an unsubstantiated claim President Donald Trump has pushed in recent months.
 In Minnesota, however, Anderson said voters shouldn’t lose sleep over the idea.

 “We have the most secure system out there,” Anderson said.
 “With all the testing done prior to the election and the public accuracy being out there for everyone to view, plus we always have paper back up.
 Our system is solid.”